 However, the CDC says that most people infected with campylobacter need only supportive care, such as fluids and electrolytes, to recover.

 "Talk to your doctor if you think you have a Campylobacter infection and let them know if you recently purchased a puppy at a pet store, visited a pet store, or visited or live in a home with a puppy sold through a pet store before illness began," CDC public affairs specialist Brittany Behm wrote in an email.
 "If your doctor believes you need to be treated with antibiotics, they should do specialized testing to determine which antibiotic is the best choice for you."

-As of September 11, a total of 39 people have fallen ill in seven states, including 11 cases in Florida, five in Kansas, one in Missouri, 18 in Ohio, two in Pennsylvania, one in Tennessee and one in Wisconsin.
-There have been nine hospitalizations and no deaths reported.
-The first case within this outbreak occurred on September 15, 2016.
+As of Tuesday, 55 people have fallen ill in 12 states: Florida, Kansas, Maryland, Missouri, New Hampshire, New York, Ohio, Pennsylvania, Tennessee, Utah, Wisconsin and Wyoming.
+There have been 13 hospitalizations and no deaths reported.
+The first case within this outbreak occurred over a year ago, in September 2016.

-Symptoms, which typically begin within two to five days after contact with the bacteria, last around a week, though some people don't experience any signs of illness.
+Symptoms, which typically begin within two to five days of contact with the bacteria, last around a week, though some people don't experience any signs of illness.